SailaNamai/mira/README.md

 ![demo_list.jpg](static/readme/demo_list.jpg)

-- Interpret weather data (done, currently can give today, tomorrow, the day after).
+### Interpret weather data (done, currently can give today, tomorrow, the day after).
 - More context is possible but these small models will start struggling (needs prompt engineering).
-  - Queries open-meteo.com API and exposes ip, longitude, latitude
+- Queries open-meteo.com API and exposes IP, longitude, latitude
 - Must enter Lat and Lon in frontend for the query to succeed

-- make chat sessions client unique and allow multiple users (not implemented)
+### Make chat sessions client unique and allow multiple users (not implemented)

-- make chat context a rolling window (not implemented)
+### Make chat context a rolling window (not implemented)
 - Currently fails on max context (start new conversation with + button)

 ### Understand time and user schedule (done, sort of, needs some more tweaking and calendar access)
 - It references fun because sunday is defined as free time in my schedule.